Workshops & Training

 Summer CET 101 Training: Dates will be announced in Winter 2025

 The application for the Winter 2024 CET 101 Workshop is open!
-The priority deadline is Friday, November 8th at noon.
+Applications will be accepted until all spots are filled.

 Learn More & ApplyFaculty panels' examples are inspiring, I know there is institutional support for this type of work and through this workshop I understand best practices for [community-engaged teaching].
 Community-Engaged Teaching 101 Participant